drigrgly/prog1-imageprocessing/README.md

 ```

 ---
-To use the program you have to call it from the command with the arguments.
+To use the program, call it from the command line with the given arguments